h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-classification/introduction-to-machine-learning-with-h2o-3-classification.md

 The first parameter shown in the list above is the threshold, and the second value is the accuracy.

-To print the F1 Score, you simply need to type the following line of code,
+To print the F1 Score, you simply need to type the following line of code:

 ```python
 rf.F1()